appsmithorg/appsmith-docs/website/docs/reference/widgets/text.md

 ## Display static text

-If you want to display text manually, enter the desired text directly into the `Text field`.
-This method of displaying text is static, meaning that the text remains the same until it's manually updated or edited.
+To display static text enter the desired text directly into the `Text` property.
+The text remains the same until manually updated or edited.

 This method is useful when you need to display fixed information, such as **instructions** or **labels**, that don't change based on user interactions.